kubesphere/website/content/en/docs/cluster-administration/cluster-wide-alerting-and-notification/alerting-policy.md

    - **Name**.
 A concise and clear name as its unique identifier, such as `node-alert`.
    - **Alias**.
 Help you distinguish alerting policies better.
    - **Threshold Duration (min)**.
-An alert will be firing when the conditions defined for an alerting policy are met at any given point in the time range.
+The status of the alerting policy becomes Firing when the duration of the condition configured in the alerting rule reaches the threshold.
    - **Severity**.
 Allowed values include **Warning**, **Error** and **Critical**, providing an indication of how serious an alert is.
    - **Description**.
 A brief introduction to the alerting policy.